The best local moving companies in Wisconsin

 How life is different in Oregon vs. Wisconsin

-- With a population about 28% smaller than Wisconsin, Oregon offers you more room to breathe, a laid-back atmosphere, and a lower overall cost of living.
-Keep in mind, though, that you may also have fewer amenities and a slower job market.
+- With a population about 28% smaller than Wisconsin, Oregon offers you more room to breathe, lower costs, and a laid-back lifestyle.
+Just keep in mind, you may need to get used to fewer amenities and a job market that moves at a slower pace.

-- In the last presidential election, Oregon leaned Democratic, while Wisconsin supported Republican.
+- In the most recent presidential election, Oregon leaned Democratic, while Wisconsin went with Republican.

 - In Oregon, you can expect about 13 inches of snow each year, much less than the 48 inches you’d deal with in Wisconsin.
 So, if you’re moving to Oregon, get ready for milder winters, less shoveling, and fewer extreme winter weather events.